 Regardless of whether you own a subsidiary or not, you’ll need to register your employees with the Instituto Venezolano de los Seguros Sociales.
 This department is the country’s social security office, and it will allow you to deduct social security tax from your employees’ paychecks.
 When they’re registered with this department, they receive financial support for sick days, parental leave, and retirement.

-The country has two termination concepts — Job Stability and Bar Against Dismissal.
+Venezuela has two termination concepts — Job Stability and Bar Against Dismissal.
 All employees have a right to these titles.
 If an employer tries to terminate an employee, they must have a labor judge confirm their dismissal.
 Bar Against Dismissal allows employees to contest terminations and earn reinstatement if they were incorrect or inappropriate.

 Entitlement comes from the guaranteed severance packages initiated upon employment.
 Employees contribute 15 days of salary to the severance fund every quarter.
 After the first year, the employer contributes two extra days of pay every year until they accumulate 30 days.